LggmBr/.dotfiles/README.md

-# LggmBr's dotfiles.
+# LggmBr's dotfiles

 that's it.

-# IMPORTANT
+## IMPORTANT

 All this is my personal stuff and still work in process.
-## Note
-I am working on a new script to initialize my configuration, i understand that there is some tools to do all this but I want to learn and thats why I will do it.
+Feel free to use or fork this repo.